 Ronald A. Webster (1944-1994), a silversmith and amateur songwriter living in Solihull in the early 1970s, wrote the lyrics for what became Roger Whittaker’s biggest-selling single.

-We don’t have much information about Ronald Arthur Webster, other than he was born in Birmingham in 1944 and seems to have died in 1994, aged 49.
+We don’t have much information about Ronald Arthur Webster, other than he was born in Birmingham in 1944 and died in 1994, aged 49.
 He was married twice and had two sons who were born in Solihull in the 1970s.
-The family seems to have lived in Myton Road, Shirley from at least 1974 until around 1979, after which they moved to Kings Heath and subsequently America.
+The family seems to have lived in Myton Drive, Shirley from at least 1974 until around 1979, after which they moved to Kings Heath.
+Ron Webster later moved to America where he died.

 Ron Webster told the Coventry Evening Telegraph (10th September 1975) that he had been writing songs in his spare time for about 15 years and had written The Last Farewell with Roger Whittaker in mind but before the singer had invited listeners to his radio programme to submit lyrics which Roger Whittaker would set to music.